pluginpizza/uncomment/README.md

 Starting with Uncomment consists of just two steps: installing and activating the plugin.
 Uncomment is designed to disable or hide commenting functionality from your WordPress site without any additional settings.
 Uncomment also works great as a must-use plugin.

+## Installation

+Uncomment is hosted on the [WordPress plugin directory](https://wordpress.org/plugins/uncomment/) and can be installed via the WordPress dashboard.

+1. Visit the Plugins page within your WordPress dashboard and select ‘Add New’
+1. Search for ‘Uncomment’ and install the plugin
+1. Activate Uncomment from your Plugins page

+### Composer

+Uncomment can be added as a dependency to your project via the [wpackagist composer repository](https://wpackagist.org/search?q=uncomment).

 ## FAQ

 ### Does this plugin remove existing comments?